-- Finally, garnish the soup with soy cream (this is the brand that I use) or canned coconut cream and sprinkle with fresh thyme, crushed chili flakes, pumpkin seeds and a drizzle of olive oil.
+- Garnish – Finally, garnish the soup with soy cream or canned coconut cream and sprinkle with fresh thyme, crushed chili flakes, pumpkin seeds and a drizzle of olive oil.
 Serve warm.
 We served it in these beautiful Staub pumpkin cocottes!

 Add all ingredients in the soup maker and let it cook for 10 minutes.
 Then choose the “smooth” setting so it blends the ingredients into the desired consistency.